mmu-webdesign/Level4-web-term-1/CSS/css01/09-the-letter.md

 - Create a style to apply the `list-style-position: inside;` rule to your Ordered List.

-- Also change the list-style-type, but remember to keep it as a number.
-The [MDN reference on list-style-type](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type) will help you select something.
+- Also change the `list-style-type` to `lower-roman` or `upper-roman`.
+There are plenty of other styles (see [MDN reference on list-style-type](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type)), but remember to keep the list as a numbered.

 - Save `style.css` and refresh `exercise-09.html` to view in the browser.